JulioHenri/Games-Web-Scraping/README.md

 - html language
 - automation in WebScraping

-<a href="https://github.com/JulioHenri/Games-Web-Scraping/blob/master/Scraping_gamespot_2.ipynb"> Optimized Notebook </a>
+Here is the <a href="https://github.com/JulioHenri/Games-Web-Scraping/blob/master/Scraping_gamespot_2.ipynb"> Optimized Notebook </a>